tvcutsem/harmony-reflect/doc/api.md

 Creates and returns a new proxy object.
 The `handler` object may define [trap functions](handler_api.md).
 These traps are called whenever an operation is applied to the proxy object.

 Both target and handler must be non-null objects.

+Note: In the ES6 API, `Proxy` will be a constructor function that will _require_ the use of `new`.
+That is, you must write `new Proxy(target, handler)` to construct a proxy object.
+This library exports `Proxy` as an ordinary function which may be called with or without the `new` operator.

+## Proxy.revocable(target, handler)

+Returns an object with properties `proxy` and `revoke`. `proxy` is a freshly constructed proxy, as if by calling `new Proxy(target, handler)`. `revoke()` is a function that when called, renders the associated proxy unusable: any trappable operation performed on `proxy` after it has been revoked throws a `TypeError`.

+When a proxy is revoked, it no longer refers to its `target` and `handler` so that these may become subject to garbage-collection.

+Example:

+    var tuple = Proxy.revocable(target, handler);
+    var proxy = tuple.proxy;
+    var revoke = tuple.revoke;
+    proxy.foo // traps
+    revoke()  // returns undefined
+    proxy.foo // throws TypeError: "proxy is revoked"

 ## Reflect.get(target, name, [receiver])